Akshit8/k8s-certmanager/README.md

 <br/>

 Well cert-manager comprises of a variety of components and extensions, but we'll discuss those that are required for this tutorial.
-Check out related concepts [here](https://cert-manager.io/docs/concepts/).
+Do check out related concepts [here](https://cert-manager.io/docs/concepts/).

 <br/>